AlexTsikhun/test-winstars-internship/README.md

 Picture from my code:

-If I would to compare original images with prediction, sometimes I had wrong results, model working very bad...(it'll be fixed) My classificator can't distinguish the sea and the shore.
+If I would to compare original images with prediction, sometimes I had wrong results, model working very bad...(it was fixed) My classificator can't distinguish the sea and the shore.
 My model was undertrained.

 ![bad](https://user-images.githubusercontent.com/83775762/188190635-4289599d-ef1a-44f9-bc61-2a93ab6851a4.png)

-After cahnge epoch (to 99) and training steps (to 50) my NN shows better result!
+After change epoch (to 99) and training steps (to 50) my NN shows better result!

 ![res_img](https://user-images.githubusercontent.com/83775762/188265259-f6b10136-6501-405b-9983-cf86414f1d5b.png)

 ![better_img](https://user-images.githubusercontent.com/83775762/188257206-b38ce394-d06d-4af9-9878-cb7165c7fbec.png)

-In the conclusion I made simple model witch try to predict ships (in some pics model work very well, shown above).
+In the conclusion I made simple model witch try to predict ships (in some pics model work very well, shown above.
+But the model has room for improvement).
 Input image shape is 768, output - 128.
 (Want to remember, that dice coef=99%.
-It's very hight, and I don't confidence in 100% about this res...)
+It's very hight, and I don't confidence in about this res...)

 Powerful resources that helped to cope with this task: